 Do employers have to use a supplemental tax rate?

 - Paying supplemental wages with standard wages: If you pay an employee their supplemental and regular wages together in the same payroll and don’t separately state the wages on your payroll records, do not use the supplemental tax rate.
-Instead, process payroll as usual and use the tax tables from IRS Publication 15-T.
+Instead, process payroll and taxes as usual.

 Not all states follow the same rules regarding how to pay supplemental wages and tax them.
 Check with your state for more information.